Call Today: 407-540-1551

 Penalties for Lewd or Lascivious Exhibition

-The penalties for Lewd or Lascivious Exhibition depend on whether the offender was over the age of 18 when the Lewd and Lascivious Exhibition occurred.
+The penalties for Lewd or Lascivious Exhibition depend on whether the offender was a minor or an adult when the Lewd and Lascivious Exhibition was committed.

 Mitigating Circumstances